borgbackup/borg/docs/faq.rst

 Once your backup has finished successfully, you can delete all ``<archive-name>.checkpoint`` archives.

-How can I backup huge file(s) over a instable connection?
+How can I backup huge file(s) over a unstable connection?
 ---------------------------------------------------------

 You can use this "split trick" as a workaround for the in-between-files-only